 Are you interested in having your wisdom teeth removed?

 Extraction of the wisdom teeth is a common procedure performed by the team at Dental365.
-If you are experiencing problems with your third molars and are interested in seeking treatment through extraction, we welcome you to call our practice at (844) 365-DENTAL to schedule an appointment at one of our many office locations throughout Connecticut and the New York Metropolitan area.
+If you are experiencing problems with your third molars and are interested in seeking treatment through extraction, we welcome you to call our practice at (844) 365-DENTAL to schedule an appointment at one of our many office locations throughout New York, New Jersey, & Connecticut.